 - Install Corner Trim Pieces.

 Finally, finish the outside corners with trim pieces.
 For these corner boards, I used the same trim material (1″ x 4″ cedar) that I used for the windows.
-Unlike the window trim, these boards were pre-finished the same color as the main siding.

 Install the corner boards butt-joined and fastened with screws.

 Although I purchased prefinished cedar for my board and batten siding project, the supplier of the prefinished material recommended applying a final field coat of finish.

 As I noted above, I applied a rolled on finish coat just after installing the boards.
 This coat went on very easily as the boards have a finish already applied that matches the color of this field coat.
 One big advantage of applying a field coat is the covering and sealing of fasteners.
 This was especially beneficial in covering the green deck screws I chose for this project.

 After the battens and the rest of the trim are installed, Apply another field coat of finish, mainly to cover the battens and trim.
 I did carry this finish onto the boards to ensure good coverage of the outside corner of the batten against the boards.